Our Approach

 Clear and transparent emissions information

-What is the AIR method?
+What is the AIR Alliance testing method?

-Our solution is to test at least two different cars or vans of each model, sold and on the road, sourced independently from the vehicle makers in a scientifically robust programme of on-road trips which lead to an emissions rating in the AIR Index.
+For tailpipe emissions of NOx and CO2 we test at least two different cars or vans of each model, sold and on the road, sourced independently from the vehicle makers in a scientifically robust programme of on-road trips which lead to an emissions rating in the AIR Index.

-The rating of each vehicle uses the latest test methodology CWA17379 developed at European level to fairly compare the emissions performance of different vehicles using portable emissions monitoring systems (PEMS) to ensure that the technology provides trusted data on emissions that is transparent and available to everyone.
+The rating of each vehicle uses the latest test methodology CWA 17379 developed at European level to fairly compare the emissions performance of different vehicles using portable emissions monitoring systems (PEMS) to ensure that the technology provides trusted data on emissions that is transparent and available to everyone.

 With the AIR Index:

-• Car and van buyers can now make the right choices in the vehicles they buy, whether new or used.
+- Car and van buyers can now make the right choices in the vehicles they buy, whether new or used.

 Why do we need independent road testing?